MartinDoms/ScriptCs.SignalR/README.md

 #How do I get it?
 * This package is available on Nuget under the name ScriptCs.SignalR as a pre-release package.
 Use the -pre flag.
-* Install from NuGet: `NuGet install SctipCS.SignalR`
+* Install from NuGet: `NuGet install ScriptCS.SignalR`

 #Quick start
 Here's a complete ScriptCs example using our extensions.
 Because dynamic is only ever used in the compiled assembly this runs in Roslyn without issues.